 The return-to-prison rate for postrelease community supervision (PRCS) dropped noticeably following the enactment of Prop.
-47, then rose for two straight years, but now has again decreased slightly from 7.1 percent in 2017 to 6.9 percent in 2018.
+47, then rose for two straight years, but now has decreased slightly for the second straight year from 7.1 percent in 2017 to 6.9 percent in 2019.
 The rate for this group continues to be significantly higher than those of the other two groups tracked.